 It is so easy to achieve big flavour with a few Asian-inspired pantry staples.
 This easy recipe will have you slurp your noodles like there’s no tomorrow.
-Deliciously meaty with the ultimate umami flavours created with miso, soy sauce, mushrooms, sesame oil and of course, South African lamb.
+Deliciously meaty with the ultimate umami flavours created with miso, soy sauce, mushrooms, sesame oil, boiled egg and of course, South African lamb.

 I cut the bones from my lamb chops and add it to the broth, for that quintessential lamb flavour.
 The boneless meat then gets a quick grill, before you slice it thinly to serve with the broth and noodles.

 15 ml (1 tablespoon) vegetable oil

 30 ml (1 tablespoon) fresh ginger, finely grated